jakericedesigns/houdini_black_magic/README.md

 	covar(0, z, x), covar(0, z, y), covar(0, z, z))
 ```

+And that's really it!
+However all that vex code looks ugly, so let's rebuild this in a cuter way.

 ### COVARIANCE MATRICES AND DOING THIS WHOLE TING SMARTER

 The above matrix is really interesting for a few reasons, but the most important one for us is the fact that its symmetric along the diagonal.
-Meaning if we rethink our above code in a more clever way, we can build **OUR FULL COVARIANCE MATRIX** in a way that's so much more algebraic and Houdini way in execution.
+Meaning if we rethink our above code in a more clever way, we can build **OUR FULL COVARIANCE MATRIX** in a way that's so much more elegant in execution.

 First step is to find the average position of our mesh, for that a simple attribute promote from point `P` to a detail attribute will work.